-Some of the most useful cleaning tools include a 3-inch scraper for caked-on messes, a 4-inch triangle brush for tackling corners, and a wide scrubbing mop pad for bare floors.
-They can all attach to the end of a long 16-1/2-inch extension wand.
+Some of the handiest cleaning tools include a 3-inch scraper for caked-on messes, a 4-inch triangle brush for tackling corners, and a wide scrubbing mop pad for bare floors.
+It can all attach to the end of a long 16-1/2-inch extension wand.

 No Low-Water Shutoff